arjunsavel/cortecs/paper/paper.md

 How do we decrease the RAM footprint of these calculations?
 By far the largest contributor to the RAM footprint, at least as measured on disk, is the opacity data.
 For instance, the opacity data for a single gas species across the wavelength range of the Immersion GRating INfrared Spectrometer spectrograph [IGRINS; @mace:2018] takes up 2.5 GB of non-volatile memory (i.e., the file size is 2.5 GB) at float64 precision and at a resolving power of 400,000
 (as used in [@line:2021], with 39 temperature points and 18 pressure points, using, e.g., the [@polyansky:2018] water opacity tables).
-It stands to reason that decreasing the amount of RAM/VRAM consumed by opacity data would strongly decrease the total amount of RAM/VRAM consumed by the radiative transfer calculation.
+In many cases, not all wavelengths need to be loaded, e.g. if the user is down-sampling resolution.
+Even so, it stands to reason that decreasing the amount of RAM/VRAM consumed by opacity data would strongly decrease the total amount of RAM/VRAM consumed by the radiative transfer calculation.